Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 12) RADIO MANIPULATION:

-*a) Only Engineering, Security and Operations Personnel may manipulate and manage objects that interfere with, or extend radio signals.*
+*a) Only Engineering, Security, and Operations Personnel may manipulate and manage objects that interfere with, or extend radio signals.*

 *i) High Command personnel within each stated departmental authority may temporarily expand authorized personnel through granting permission and may set forth individual policies regarding such.*